LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module6/lab1.rst.txt

 Task 1 - Inventory, playbooks, ansible.cfg
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-SSH to the Ubuntu host using the putty shorcut that can be found on the Desktop.
+SSH to the Xubuntu host using the ``putty`` shorcut that can be found on the desktop.

 #.
 Perform the following command to change the directory to the ``f5-ansible`` directory.